WBAMC welcomes new commander

 During the ceremony, Col. John A. Smyrski III relinquished command of WBAMC to Col. Erik Rude and Command Sgt.
 Maj.
 Donald George relinquished responsibility to interim WBAMC command sergeant major, Command Sgt.
 Maj.
 Michael Fetzer.

 The event welcomed Maj.
-Gen. Thomas R. Temple Jr, commanding general, Regional Health Command-Central.
+Gen. Thomas R. Tempel Jr, commanding general, Regional Health Command-Central.

 The outgoing command team oversaw multiple achievements at WBAMC during their tenure including trailblazing the deployment of the latest robotic surgical system in the Department of Defense, DoD’s first Certified Bariatric Surgery Center of Excellence, various initiatives and improvements for mothers delivering at WBAMC, multiple surgical firsts in vascular, ENT and oral-maxillofacial surgery and, most recently, acquisition of the Army Safety and Occupational Health Star making WBAMC the first and only medical center in the continental United States to achieve this award.